jcsahnwaldt/nct2bcd/README.md

 ```

 This reads `node-compat-table/results/v8/*.json` and adds the version data to `nct.json`.
 If `nct.json` already exists, the script may add new data, but will try to preserve existing data.
 If the file doesn't exist, the script fails.

+##### Add mappings to `nct.json`

+A `bcd_path` value in `nct.json` declares an equivalence between a feature in `node-compat-table` and `browser-compat-data` and thus enables copying the version information for this feature.
+A `bcd_path` value may be an array.
+In this case, version information is copied to multiple paths (possibly in multiple files).

 ##### Run `update_bcd.js` to update (**and overwrite!**) `*.json` files in `browser-compat-data/javascript`: